ember-learn/deprecation-app/content/ember/v7/evented.md

 ### Call methods directly

 Sometimes an event does trigger real work rather than a state update, such as clearing a cache or starting a request.
-If the object that triggers the event already knows the object that handles it, replace the event with a method call.
+If the object that triggers the event already knows the object that handles it, replace the event with a method call:

 #### Before
 ```javascript